 The electrical corporation must provide quantitative targets it will use to track progress on its vegetation management and inspections for the three years of the Base WMP.
-79 Every inspection program described in Section 9.2 must have at least one quantitative target.
-Targets for inspection programs of overhead electrical assets must use circuit miles as the unit.
+88 Every inspection activity (program) described in Section 9.2 must have at least one quantitative target.
+Targets for inspection activities (programs) of overhead electrical assets must use circuit miles as the unit.
 Pole clearing performed in compliance with Public Resources Code section 4292 must have a quantitative target.
 The electrical corporation may define additional pole clearing targets (e.g., pole clearing performing in the Local Responsibility Area).
 For each quantitative target, the electrical corporation must provide the following:

-- Identification of which initiative(s) in the WMP the electrical corporation is implementing to achieve the stated target, including Tracking IDs and the Tracking ID(s) used in past WMPs ("Previous Tracking ID"), if applicable. - Projected targets and totals for each of the three years of the WMP cycle, e.g., [Year 1] end of year total, [Year 2] total, and [Year 3] total, three-year total and the associated units for the targets. - For inspections and pole clearing, quarterly targets and total for [Year 1] of the WMP cycle and yearly % of HFRA coverage for [Year 1]. - Totals for projected year targets.80 - The expected % risk reduction for each of the three years of the WMP cycle.81 - The timeline in which clearance and removal work prescribed by the inspection program will be completed (inspections and pole clearing only).
+- Identification of which initiative(s) and activity/activities in the WMP the electrical corporation is implementing to achieve the stated target, including Tracking IDs and the Tracking ID(s) used in past WMPs ("Previous Tracking ID"), if applicable. - Projected targets and totals for each of the three years of the WMP cycle, e.g., [Year 1] end of year total, [Year 2] total, and [Year 3] total, three-year total and the associated units for the targets. - For inspections and pole clearing, targets in Table 9-2, cumulative quarterly targets and total for [Year 1]each year of the WMP cycle, 89 and yearly %the percentage of HFRAtotal overhead circuit miles in the HFTD covered by the [Year 1] target (e.g., 100 circuit miles of patrol inspections in [Year 1] divided by 300 overhead circuit miles in the HFTD equals 33 percent coverage for [Year 1].)